candytale55/web-dev-fundamentals-archive/README.md

 </div>

 ## Technologies
-* Javascript ES6
-* Python 2
+* HTML5
-* Python 3
+* CSS3

 ## Setup
 NA - It's only coding examples, there's no setup.

 ## Status
-Project is: _in progress_, _finished_, - may come back and improve it, or not.
+Project is: _finished_, - may come back and improve it, or not.

 ## References
-Based on Codecademy's _Web Development_ path courses,
+Based on Codecademy's _Web Development_ path courses, _CSS TYPOGRAPHY_